The Project Finance Law Review: Counterparty Risk

 Whether commodity price hedging is available for the particular project commodity will depend upon the depth of the market and the corresponding willingness of hedge providers (typically banks) to accept commodity price risk and indeed pass some of that risk off to others.

 Precious metals have relatively deep hedging markets and while project financiers may be willing to take offtake risk in respect of these metals because of the deep markets and relative predictability of future pricing, they may insist that some or all of the price risk is hedged through commodity price hedging depending upon the maturity profile and debt sizing of the project.
-On the other hand, metals such as iron ore have a shallower hedging market where hedging may only be available for a relatively short period of less than 12 months.
+On the other hand, metals such as iron ore have a shallower hedging market where hedging may only be available for a relatively short period.
 While that hedging market may develop over time, that will not be sufficient to significantly mitigate price risk on a project that has an expected mine life of 20 to 30 years or longer.
-On the other hand, because of the lack of market clarity for some metals, there may be no hedging available.
+Also because of the lack of market clarity for some metals, there may be no hedging available.

 v Cash sweep and reserve accounts